- There are 44 species of snakes native to Florida, and 6 of those are colored almost entirely black and yellow.

 The eastern ribbon snake (Thamnophis sauritus) is actually a species of garter snake.
 They can grow to be up to 16 to 35 inches long.
 They have a dark brown to black coloration, and, like other garter snakes, they have pale yellow ventral stripes.

 You may not get to see a glimpse of the rainbow snake often, even if you live in Florida.
 They are highly aquatic snakes found only in the coastal planes of the southeastern United States.
 There are two subspecies, but one is extinct.
-Not only this, but they’re highly secretive and prefer their space, which can make it difficult to spot them.
+Not only this, but they’re highly secretive and prefer their space, making it difficult to spot them.

 If you happen to see one, however, you’ll notice that they’re one of the black and yellow snakes of Florida.
 However, they’re not just black and yellow.
 Typically, rainbow snakes are black with yellow stripes.
 They also have red stripes as well.
 Both sets are ventral, meaning it runs down the length of their body rather than forming a ringed pattern.